Only Angels Have Wings: Production

-Production

 Pre-production and casting

 The film's original script outline was written by Anne Wigton; the working title originally was Plane No. 4.
 Howard Hawks re-wrote the film's scenario himself, based on a story that he wrote in 1938 titled Plane from Barranca.
 While he was scouting locations several years earlier, for the filming of Viva Villa!, Hawks had been especially inspired by the stoic aviation personnel that he had met in Mexico.
 The film's final script was written and re-written throughout the film's production, mostly by Hawks and Jules Furthman, but also with contributions by Eleanore Griffin and William Rankin.

 Hawks had previously worked with Cary Grant the year before on Bringing Up Baby and this was the second of five collaborations between the director and the star.

 He cast Jean Arthur in the leading role of Bonnie Lee after appraising her acting in several films directed by Frank Capra.

 Hawks then hired silent film star Richard Barthelmess for the role of Bat MacPherson.
 Barthelmess's career had gradually diminished since sound films became popular in the late 1920s, and he was a controversial choice, mainly because he had recently had a botched plastic surgery operation on the skin under his eyes that resulted in permanent X-shaped scars under both of his eyes.
 Barthelmess usually wore heavy make-up to hide the scars, but Hawks wanted to use the scars for the character.

 Hawks had originally cast Dorothy Comingore in the role of Judy MacPherson, but studio head Harry Cohn had been grooming a young starlet that would be advanced for the role.
 With backing from Cohn, her agent then insisted that Hawks give Rita Hayworth a screen test, which eventually resulted in Hayworth being cast in the role.